$L^{p}$ compactness criteria with an application to variational convergence of some nonlocal energy functionals: Compactness in

 We may then repeat the argument in the proof of Lemma \ref{est-for-F}. \end{proof}

-Before proving one of the main results, we make an elementary observation. \begin{lemma} Let $1\leq p<\infty.$ Given a cone $\Lambda$ with aperture $\theta$, there exists a positive constant $c_{0},$ depending only on $d, \theta$ and $p$, such that
+Before proving one of the main results, we make an elementary observation. \begin{lemma} Let $1\leq p<\infty.$ Given a spherical cap $\Lambda$ with aperture $\theta$, there exists a positive constant $c_{0},$ depending only on $d, \theta$ and $p$, such that